byuccl/dac_sdc_2022/_pages/coding_standard.md

 ### 1. General

 * **1.1** You must write C-code.
 No class definitions are allowed.
-If you need a data-structure, it must be something supported by "C", such as a `struct`.
+If you need a data structure, it must be something supported by "C", such as a `struct`.

 * **1.2** When compiled, your code must not cause the compiler to issue any warnings or errors.